CasperWA/jekyll-theme-uni/README.md

 - Using only the full page layout
 - The possibility of having circular buttons
 - Using [font-awesome](https://fontawesome.com/) logos/icons
-- Rearranging the text position to quadrants of the site (only upper right has been introduced, but the bones are there to introduce others)
+- Rearranging the text position to quadrants of the site (only `upper` has been introduced so far)
 - Using the [Montserrat](https://fonts.google.com/specimen/Montserrat) font by Google
 - For the right position, the text is left-aligned with the center of the page